 Our students pursue many diverse careers.
-After graduation, about one-third of our students enter graduate schools in various engineering or basic science disciplines and one-third are accepted by medical or dental schools.
+After graduation, about one-third of our students plan to attend graduate schools in various engineering or basic science disciplines and about one-fifth plan to enter medical or dental schools.
 (The rate of acceptance is significantly higher than the national average of all different undergraduate programs.)
 The rest go to law schools, business schools, industries, or consulting firms.

 To learn more about our program, you can watch the slides (PDF) from the Fall 2013 BME Information Session for incoming freshmen.